 I love London.
 It is a beautiful city and I have fallen in love with it since the moment I first landed in this country.
 I have done many sightseeing tours of London both with my family and on my own.
 I have always enjoyed it.
 There are many ways to view London: it can be by car, bus or by boat along the Thames River.
 This time, I was kindly offered the opportunity to review a different tour.
 This was with London Duck Tours which I was very intrigued about.
 We were all very excited about it and we went all prepared and wrapped up with our Regatta outfits.

-London Duck Tours use a special type of bus (the ‘ducks’) which drive through London’s streets but then also go into the river, and so combines two of the most popular sightseeing tours.
+London Duck Tours use a special type of bus (the ‘ducks’) which drive along London Bridge, through London’s streets but then also go into the river, and so combines two of the most popular sightseeing tours.
 I am not sure if you have seen these vehicles before but they are very distinguishable because of their yellow colour.
 I have seen the London Duck Tour buses several times around London and have always been curious about them.

 We made a short video about our London Duck Tours experience.
 I hope that you like it: